arlejeun/Multicloud-CX-Harbor-Tour/content/020-EOD Personal deployment and setup/70-Different EODs.md

 **[SR] questioin to the team - do we want to keep thisn section in this workshopp or move it to neaxt workshop?**
 ## Different types of EOD

-We deployed Personal EOD, however, we have different types of EOD available for users.
+In this workshop we deployed Personal EOD.
+However, we have different types of EOD available for users that will be covered in Multicloud-CX Workshop 102..
 Here is the list of EODs and main characteristics:

 ### WORKSHOP Units